its-d/terraform-aws-eks-microservice-framework/modules/grafana/README.md

 # Grafana module — README

 Purpose
-- Deploy Grafana into the Kubernetes cluster (namespace `monitoring`) and provide a persistent volume backed by EFS for dashboards, plugins, and other persisted state.
+- Deploy Grafana into the Kubernetes cluster (namespace `monitoring`) for dashboards and plugins.

 What this module provides
 - Kubernetes Namespace `monitoring`
-- Kubernetes PersistentVolume (EFS-backed) and PersistentVolumeClaim
 - Helm release installation for Grafana
 - Optional helper null_resource for small platform-specific fixes